-4.4.3 Draw Procedures Outside of The System Of Record
+4.4.3 Draw Procedures Outside the System of Record

-In the event that SCOR DRD's System of Record is not available for submitting draws, SCOR DRD may direct Subrecipient 's to submit draws to SCOR DRD over email.
+In the event that SCOR DRD's System of Record is not available for submitting draws, SCOR DRD may direct Subrecipient's to submit draws to SCOR DRD over email.
 Such direction will be relayed in the Subrecipient Agreement and/or via email communication.
 SCOR DRD will provide specific instructions to Subrecipients regarding the process and approval requirements for such draws in such communication.